kaltokri/just-the-docs-test/docs/plugins/missionstats.md

 ## How to disable Missionstats inside of missions

 To disable mission statistics for a specific mission, you can use the following piece of code somewhere in your mission (not in an on-startup trigger, but shortly after).

 ```lua
   dcsbot.disableMissionStats()
 ```

 ## Discord Commands

+{: .note }
-**Attention:** These commands need MISSION_STATISTICS=true in the server you want to run the commands on!
+> These commands need `MISSION_STATISTICS=true` in the server you want to run the commands on!

 | Command                   | Parameter                        | Channel                     | Role | Description                                                                                       |